 Elle Aviv Newton: There’s this almost cataclysmic feeling, especially if you’re in a particular political position in this country right now, that there is this bait of feeling hopeless.
 If you want to, the option is there for you.
 Poets Reading the News is a place where creativity comes alive to begin to express hope, and resilience, and endurance in an era that feels very uncertain and where people are feeling like they don’t have as much control over whats happening on a national scale as they would like to.
 For that reason, arts becomes so integral to feeling any sense of safety, any sense of connectivity, and really reaching into a sense of community right now.
 Those principles are just so important to what’s going on.
 Poets Reading the News really resonates for people because it provides all of those things.

 Here's a link to the poem by Clare Welsh, "Parts Unknown", read at the end.

-I am included in the new Censored 2019 book edited by Project Censored and released by Seven Stories Press.
+I am included in the new Censored 2019 book edited by Dr. Mickey Huff and Dr. Andy Lee Roth and published by Seven Stories Press.
 The essay is coauthored with J. Spagnolo, my coeditor at Poets Reading the News.
 You can order a copy here for September shipment.

 Censored 2019 once again presents the News that Didn’t Make the News (and why) in our annual listing of the Top 25 underreported stories, as well as documenting the corporate media’s most egregious Junk Food News distractions and News Abuse propaganda, while celebrating independent news organizations and activists, such as Act Out!, Poets Reading the News, and UnKoch My Campus, that truly exemplify Media Democracy in Action.